-When most people think of Spirit Art, they think of Aura Paintings and Spirit Guide Portraits, but there is so much more to it than that.
+When most people think of Spirit Art, they think of Aura Paintings and Spirit Guide Portraits, and there is so much more to it than that

 A few weeks ago, I and a friend were visiting the Henry Chapman Mercer museum and while there, we noticed many of the books on Mercer’s library shelf to be spirit-related and thus asked the tour guide, if Mercer believed in the Spirit World and in contact with it.

 Our tour guide stated that Mercer believed himself to be an artist and that many artists, also believe themselves to be conduits for something higher than themselves.